caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

   **quackmode**

-    *{"beg", "endb", "end", "tail"}*, *optional*, *default = beg*
+    *{"beg", "endb", "tail", "end"}*, *optional*, *default = beg*

     Quack flagging mode.
-Either 'beg', which flags scan begining, 'endb', which flags end of the scan, 'end', which flags everything but the first specified seconds of the scan and 'tail' which flags all but the last specified seconds of the scan.
+Options are 'beg' (which flags the beginning of the scan), 'endb' (which flags the end of the scan), 'tail' (which flags everything but the first specified seconds of the scan), and 'end' (which flags all but the last specified seconds of the scan).